huolihang/Multilingual-MoveCastle/README.md

 MoveCastle is a free tutorial for all developers around the world to get a quick start on Libra Move.

-Please help us to broadcast it to the world!
+Please help us broadcast it to the world!